BDC Hamburger Icon

 1. Select a niche.

 Some niches will limit your growth because they are too small or don’t have enough buyer intent.
 For example, custom butter sculptures may be an interesting concept and get a lot of attention, but it’s doubtful you could build a large business in that niche.
-Conversely, personal and business finance is a niche that gets a lot of attention and money.
+Conversely, personal and business finance is a category that gets a lot of attention and money.

-So how do you settle on a focus that can help your membership site reach your goals?
+So, how do you settle on a focus that can help your membership site reach your goals?
 There’s a two-pronged approach:

 1. Go deeper into popular niches to find ones with potential.